 Domus Academy, California, USA

-The Domus Academy School of Design at NewSchool is a unique collaboration between NewSchool of Architecture & Design in San Diego, California, and Domus Academy in Milan.
+The Domus Academy School of Design at NewSchool is a unique collaboration between NewSchool of Architecture and Design in San Diego, California, and Domus Academy in Milan.

-As the birthplace of California, San Diego has always been at the forefront leading the country in game-changing creative and technology.
-The campus lies in the heart of downtown East Village design district, where artists, architects and designers are transforming once empty industrial space into contemporary creative studios, offices and residences.
+San Diego has always been at the forefront of American innovation and technology.
+The campus lies in the heart of downtown East Village design district, where artists, architects, and designers are transforming once-empty industrial space into contemporary creative studios, offices, and residences.

-The design programs offered in San Diego include summer courses as well as accredited Bachelor degrees in:
+The design programs offered in San Diego include summer courses as well as accredited bachelor’s degrees in: